tomgonzo/vuln_django_play/README.md

 question, visitors can choose between a fixed number of answers.

 Based on the Django Polls tutorial, contains a few XSS/SQLi issues and turns off the built in protections to prevent that.
+Yay!

 Quick start - this section is old
 -----------